zammad/zammad-org/src/sr/get-started/installation/package.md

 The installation script tries to detect a Apache or Nginx during the installation.
 In case none is found, Nginx is automatically installed.
-You can find a basic configuration guide [here](/en/tutorials/webserver-config).
+You can find a basic example in [our Webserver configuration guide](/en/tutorials/webserver-config).

 ### Elasticsearch <Badge type="info" text="optional"/> <Badge type="danger" text="highly recommended"/>